top of page

 Mixed media, archival pigment print, 2018-2022, 50 x 37 cm

-Left without him, the photographed individuals remain in those documented historical moments and stare at the viewers, questioning the ethos of their own society, the significance of collective responsibilities, and the capacities of sole leaders to carry out atrocities or change the course of history.
+Left without his presence, the photographed individuals surrounding him stare at the viewer, appearing to question the ethos of their own society, reflect on the significance of collective responsibilities, and consider the capacity of sole leaders to carry out atrocities or change the course of history.

 ← works